Deep Unrolling of Sparsity-Induced RDO for 3D Point Cloud Attribute Coding: Abstract

 \section{Abstract}

-Given encoded 3D point cloud geometry available at the decoder, we study the problem of lossy attribute compression in a multi-resolution B-spline projection framework.
+We study the problem of lossy attribute compression, given encoded 3D point cloud geometry available at the decoder, in a multi-resolution B-spline projection framework.
 A target continuous 3D attribute function is first projected onto a sequence of nested subspaces $\cF^{(p)}_{l_0} \subseteq \cdots \subseteq \cF^{(p)}_{L}$, where $\cF^{(p)}_{l}$ is a family of functions spanned by a B-spline basis function of order $p$ at a chosen scale and its integer shifts.
-The projected low-pass coefficients $F_l^*$ are computed by variable-complexity unrolling of a rate-distortion (RD) optimization algorithm into a feed-forward network, where the rate term is the sparsity-promoting $\ell_1$-norm.
+The projected low-pass coefficients $F_l^*$ are computed via variable-complexity unrolling of a rate-distortion (RD) optimization algorithm into a feed-forward network, where the rate term is the sparsity-promoting $\ell_1$-norm.
 Thus, the projection operation is end-to-end differentiable.
 For a chosen coarse-to-fine predictor, the coefficients are then adjusted to account for the prediction from a lower-resolution to a higher-resolution, which is also optimized in a data-driven manner.